 The Launch of an Industry

 The Prout brothers, Francis and Roland, can lay a claim to being the grandfathers of the cruising catamaran industry.
-It is an interesting story of how 2 brothers came to dominate the cruising catamaran market in the seventies and eighties, before the business finally went under in 2002.
+It is an interesting story of how 2 brothers came to dominate the cruising catamaran market in the seventies and eighties, before the business finally went under in 2002. along the way, they inspired all sort of people from Dazcat to Lagoon.

 Unfortunately, Prouts are no longer made.
 For a time, new owners of the name kept the story going, but for now the brand seems to have hit the buffers.
 But who knows?